Data and Computation are the cornerstone of most jobs in this Digital Age.

-With a strong practical focus, graduates of this course will be equipped with established theories, recent state-of-the-art developments and the work experience required to operate effectively in our information technology and data driven world.
-Students will be required to complete a work experience component and may choose a specialisation, in addition to a number of core and elective units.
+With a strong practical focus, graduates of this program will be equipped with established theories, recent state-of-the-art developments and the work experience required to operate effectively in our information technology and data driven world.
+Students will be required to complete a work experience component and may choose a major, in addition to a number of core and elective subjects.

 This degree is accredited by the Australian Computer Society.

 This program is only available to domestic students.

 Unfortunately, student visa holders are not eligible to study this degree.

 Start your unlimited journey today.